Go Back Email Link

 Caramel Buttercream

-• cups salted butter softened
+• cups salted butter room temperature

 • 6 cups powdered sugar sifted